byu-cpe/ComputingBootCamp/website/_selfpaced/02_How_to_create_a_Badge.md

 <img src="../media/badgeDocumentation/SoftwareDevelopmentMiniBadges-01.png" alt="Git Mini-Badge" width="250"/>

 Almost all of the sub-modules have their own mini-badges.
-A few don't have a mini-badge because they represent too little knowledge to justify a reward (like "Install Vivado/Vitis"), or they are a duplicate of another sub-module (like "Github" under "PCB", which covers the same knowledge as "GitHub" under
+A few don't have a mini-badge because they represent too little knowledge to justify a reward (like "Install Vivado/Vitis" under "Commercial FPGA"), or they are a duplicate of another sub-module (like "Github" under "PCB", which covers the same knowledge as "GitHub" under
 Software Development").

 #### Mini-badges